 How do classes work at Oclef?

-Every Oclef student and parent receive a 3-day class pass to use each week.
+Every Oclef student and parent receive an unlimited ClassPass to use.
 This gives them access to attend a variety of classes depending on their stage of learning.
 Students and parents are encouraged to set a schedule of classes that work best for their interests and availability.
 We don’t require that students use their pass each week, but we strongly encourage it.

-A child’s first teachers are their parents.
-Keynote Piano Class leverages that bond to teach parents and students how to learn piano together using the Oclef Method.
-In the class, an Oclef Teacher works with parents and students to check for habits, understanding and reading ability.
-The class focuses on helping parents and students learn to read music as patterns of intervals, rhythms, and moves.
-Be amazed at how confident your child will be reading music using our methodology.
-(40 minutes)
+Keynote Piano Class in Stage 1 is designed to help students learn piano by developing smart habits every day.
+In the 1 on 1 class, an Oclef Professor works with students to check for habits, understanding and reading ability.
+The class focuses on helping students learn to read music as patterns of intervals, rhythms, and moves.
+Be amazed at how confident your child will be reading music using the Oclef Method.

 Music Theory Class